 The Rev. Miguel Bustos named Episcopal Church manager for Racial Reconciliation and Justice

-On Feb.
-1, the Rev. Deacon Miguel Bustos began as The Episcopal Church’s manager for Racial Reconciliation and Justice.
-Based in San Francisco, he is a respected leader in racial and social justice with deep experience mobilizing people and resources for movement.
-He is filling a vacant position in the Department of Reconciliation, Justice and Creation, which is led by the Rev. Melanie Mullen.
+The Rev. Miguel Bustos has been named The Episcopal Church’s manager for Racial Reconciliation and Justice.
+Based in San Francisco, Bustos is a respected leader in racial and social justice with deep experience mobilizing people and resources for movement.
+He fills a vacant position in the Department of Reconciliation, Justice and Creation, which is led by the Rev. Melanie Mullen.
+His first day will be Feb.
+1.

-Most recently Bustos served as chief of Global Initiatives and senior director of the Center for Social Justice at the Glide Foundation, an arm of Glide Memorial Church, one of America’s most dynamic and justice-focused Protestant churches.
+Bustos is completing his service as chief of global initiatives and senior director of the Center for Social Justice at the Glide Foundation, an arm of Glide Memorial Church, known for its strong justice focus.
 Prior to joining the team at Glide, he was director of government and community relations at Wells Fargo (2012-2018) and senior program manager at the Levi Strauss Foundation (2010-2012).
-He spent years as a strategist, advisor, and staff leader in the Clinton White House, with Vice President Al Gore and Mrs. Tipper Gore, and with Oakland Mayor Ron Dellums and Congresswoman Barbara Lee.
+He spent years as a strategist, advisor, and staff leader in the Clinton White House, with Vice President Al Gore and his wife, Tipper Gore, and with Oakland Mayor Ron Dellums and Congresswoman Barbara Lee.